microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-manage-monitoring-rules.md

 doc_type: conceptualPageType
 ---

-# Manage monitoring rules for a deployment using the Windows Update for Business deployment service
+# Manage monitoring rules for a feature update deployment using the Windows Update for Business deployment service

-For deployments initiated by the deployment service, you can use monitoring rules configure alerts and automated actions based on deployment signals.
+For deployments initiated by the deployment service, you can use a monitoring rule to configure alerts and automated actions based on deployment signals.

 Monitoring rules are compatible with deployments of Windows 10 feature updates.

 ## Step 1: Create a monitoring rule

-You can create a monitoring rule for a deployment in its monitoring settings.
+You can create a monitoring rule for a deployment by configuring the monitoring settings.
 Each deployment can have one active monitoring rule at a time.

+Monitoring rules consist of three components:
+* Signal: the type of update issue to be monitored by the deployment service.
+* Threshold: when this percentage of devices emit the specified Signal, the monitoring rule is triggered.
+* Action: the action to take when the monitoring rule is triggered.

+See [monitoringRule resource type](windowsupdates-monitoringrule.md) for more information.

 Below is an example of creating a monitoring rule for a deployment at the same time as creating the deployment.